 Still anti-creedal, anti-Calvinist, and dedicated to “freedom of conscience”, American Unitarianism was transformed over the course of the mid 19th century by internal movements towards Transcendentalism and universalism (see heaven and hell, section 1.2, and by an increasing focus on various political causes.
 It evolved to the point where even theism was considered optional for its congregants (Grodzins 2009).
 While American Unitarians were long a part of the “Protestant establishment”, by the early 20th century American Unitarianism was widely written off by other Christians as either a version of theological liberalism, or simply not a version of Christianity at all, either way, irrelevant to their concerns.
 Thus, in 1908 the Federal Council of Churches rejected a Unitarian delegation on the grounds that they were not Christians, and Unitarians have never been a part of the World Council of Churches.
 This evolution from liberal Christian denomination to a theism-optional religion has often been seen, both within and without the movement, as a natural, perhaps inevitable development.
 Because of this, most present day Christian theologians feel free to ignore the entire history of unitarianism and its arguments.

-There are presently a number of small Christian groups calling themselves “biblical unitarians” to distinguish themselves from late 19th to 21st century Unitarians and Unitarian Universalists.
-Their arguments draw on both the Racovian Catechism and early to mid 19th century unitarian sources, while eschewing some of the idiosyncrasies of Socinus's theology and most of the extra revisions of the Priestley-derived stream of unitarians.
-Like late 18th to early 19th century unitarians, they argue at length that trinitarianism has no biblical foundation, and reject trinitarianism as contradictory or unintelligible, as involving idolatry, and as having been, as it were, illegally imported from Platonic philosophy (Buzzard and Hunting 1999; Graeser et al. 2000; Snedeker 1998).
-They also draw support from recent biblical scholarship, for example, the point that talk of “generation” and “procession” in the gospel of John doesn't support later claims about inter-trinitarian relations (Buzzard and Hunting 1999, 306–8).
-Although this literature points out real tensions within contemporary theology (between text-oriented commentators and systematic theologians) it is widely ignored, not fitting the molds either of academic theology or philosophy, and being excluded from the institutions of mainstream Christianity.
+There are presently a number of small Christian groups calling themselves “biblical unitarians” (or: Christian monotheists or one God believers)to distinguish themselves from late 19th to 21st century Unitarians and Unitarian Universalists.
+Their arguments draw on early modern unitarian sources, while eschewing some of the idiosyncrasies of Socinus’s theology and most of the extra revisions of the Priestley-derived stream of unitarians.
+Like late 18th to early 19th century unitarians, they argue at length that trinitarianism has no biblical foundation, and is inconsistent with its clear teachings.
+They also reject trinitarianism as contradictory or unintelligible, as involving idolatry, and as having been, as it were, illegally imported from Platonic philosophy (Buzzard 2007; Buzzard and Hunting 1999; Graeser et al. 2000; Snedeker 1998).
+On some issues they draw support from recent biblical scholarship, for example, the point that talk of “generation” and “procession” in the gospel of John doesn’t support later claims about inter-trinitarian relations (Buzzard and Hunting 1999, 306–8).
+Although this literature points out real tensions within contemporary theology (between text-oriented commentators and systematic theologians) it is widely ignored in academic theology and philosophy, and its adherents are generally excluded from the institutions of mainstream Christianity.